smFRET

 6. Single-Particle Tracking (SPT)

-Tracks individual molecules over time in live cells or vesicles.
+Tracks individual molecules or complexes over time in live cells.

-Offers insights into mobility and interaction dynamics that can contextualise conformational FRET changes.
+Offers insights into intramolecular dynamics that can contextualise in vivo behaviour of biomolecular complexes.

 7. Fluorescence Lifetime Imaging Microscopy (FLIM)